 Through a network of 5,000 volunteers, St. Vincent de Paul Georgia gave $19 million in assistance last year to 116,000 people on the edge of poverty and financial ruin.

-Each of these neighbors who call on us for help have a unique story to tell.
+Each of these neighbors who call on us for help has a unique story to tell.
 These brave people are sharing their stories with you in hopes that you will understand some of the barriers they face and perhaps be inspired by their effort to build a better future for themselves and their families.

 Poverty in Georgia